dakeshi/sesameseed/README.md

 *Poppy is a Point of Sale (POS) system with integrated TRON payment processing.*

 * [SEEDGerminator: POPPY](https://medium.com/sesameseedorg/seedgerminator-poppy-fc222aefa57b) - an official announcement for SEEDGerminator listing

-//FIX: Actually, Troncard beta program was not launching on expected schedule.

 * [Troncard — A TRON-powered payment card](https://medium.com/sesameseedorg/troncard-a-tron-powered-payment-card-aa53ed6b4725) - a brief introduction of Troncard